 Introduction and Overview

 Demand Side Management (DSM) resources are generally thought of as conservation measures or actions that result in the reduction of natural gas consumption due to increases in efficiency of energy use or load management.
 Oregon and Washington Utility Commissions require gas utilities to consider cost-effective DSM resources in their energy portfolio on an equal and comparable basis with supply side resources.
 In the gas industry, DSM resources are conservation measures that include but are not limited to ceiling, wall and floor insulation, higher efficiency gas appliances, insulated windows and doors, ventilation heat recovery systems and weather stripping to name a few.
-By prompting customers to change their demand for gas, Cascade can displace the need to purchase additional gas supplies, displace or delay contracting for incremental pipeline capacity and possibly displace or delay the need for reinforcements on the Company’s distribution system.
+By prompting customers to change their demand for gas, Cascade can displace the need to purchase additional gas supplies, displace or delay contracting for incremental pipeline capacity, and possibly displace or delay the need for reinforcements on the Company’s distribution system.

 There are two basic types of demand side resources.
 These are baseload resources and heat sensitive resources.
 Baseload options are those that displace the need for baseload supply-side resources.
 They will offset gas supply requirements day in and day out regardless of the weather.
 Baseload DSM resources include high efficiency water heaters, higher efficiency cooking equipment and horizontal axis washers.
 Heat sensitive DSM resources are measures whose therm savings increase during cold weather.
 For example, a high efficiency furnace will lower therm usage in the winter months when the furnace is utilized the most and will provide little if any savings in the summer months when the furnace is rarely used or is turned off.
 Examples of heat sensitive DSM measures are ceiling/floor/wall insulation measures, high efficiency gas furnaces, and improvements to duct work.
 These types of measures will offset more of the peaking or seasonal gas supply resources, which are typically more expensive than baseload supplies.